Unity-Technologies/xr.sdk.validation.input/README.md

 Do not just hit play - this won't work!
 Refer to "Running a subset of tests" above.

 ### Edit a Manual Test Scene
-- Manual test scenes are located in Assets/ManualTests/ under subsystem folders.
-Each test scene has a corresponding TestFacilitator script located in Assets/ManualTests/\_TestRunnerEntry which controls the flow of the manual test in that scene.
+- Manual test scenes are located in Packages\com.unity.xr.certinputmanual\Runtime\ManualTests.
+Each test scene has a corresponding TestFacilitator script located in Packages\com.unity.xr.certinputmanual\Runtime\ManualTests\_TestRunnerEntry which controls the flow of the manual test in that scene.
 - To run the test, see the "Running a Single Test Scene" section of this document.

 ### Creating a New Manual Test Scene
-- Navigate to Assets/ManualTests/foo, where foo is the specific subsystem that applies you will test.
-If no appropriate folder exists refer to "Creating a New Subsystem Test Folder."
+- Navigate to Packages\com.unity.xr.certinputmanual\Runtime\ManualTests
-- Copy an existing scene or copy and rename Assets/ManualTests/TemplateSubsystem/TemplateScene to this folder.
+- Copy an existing scene and rename it.
-- Create a new TestFacilitator in Assets/ManualTests/\_TestRunnerEntry.
-This can be a copy of an existing TestFacilitator or a copy of Assets/ManualTests/\_TestRunnerEntry/TemplateTestFacilitator.cs.
+- Create a new TestFacilitator in Packages\com.unity.xr.certinputmanual\Runtime\ManualTests\_TestRunnerEntry.
+This can be a copy of an existing TestFacilitator renamed to reflect your new test name.
 The TestFacilitator script controls the flow of your test and ultimately reports status back to the Test Runner.
 - In your new scene replace the existing TestFacilitator script, located on the "TestFacilitator" GameObject, with your new TestFacilitator script.
 Link the InstructionCanvas to this new Component.
 - Edit the new scene and TestFacilitator script to match your desired functionality.
-Assets/ManualTests/\_TestRunnerEntry/TemplateTestFacilitator.cs contains examples of manual checkpoints and correct status reporting.
+Packages\com.unity.test-runner-manual-tests\Samples\Example\Tests\TestScripts contains examples of manual checkpoints and correct status reporting.
-- Add your new scene to /com.unity.xr.cert.input/Runtime/BuildSetupAndCleanup.cs
+- Add your new scene to the build settings scene list
-- Add your Test Runner test to the appropriate test runner script.
-See Assets/Tests/TemplateSubsystem/TemplateManual.cs for an example of a manual Test Runner test.
+- Add your Test Runner test to Packages\com.unity.xr.certinputmanual\Runtime\InputManual.cs.

 ### Creating a New Automated Test
-- Navigate to Assets/Tests/foo, where foo is the specific subsystem or intra-subsystem integration that applies to your new test.
-If no appropriate folder exists refer to "Creating a New Subsystem Test Folder."
-- Open \*Automatic.cs and add your new test as a [Test] or [UnityTest] as described in the playmode test documentation https://docs.unity3d.com/Manual/PlaymodeTestFramework.html

-### Creating a New Subsystem Test Folder
-- Check Assets/Tests/ for a folder that already matches the subsystem you want to write tests for.
-If one exists, create a new test in that folder instead of creating a new subsystem folder.
-- Copy Assets/Tests/TemplateSubsystem to Assets/Tests/foo, where foo is the name of the subsystem that you will be testing.
-Rename the scripts from TemplateAutomatic and TemplateManual to FooAutomatic and FooManual.cs.
-Change the class names of these scripts as well.
-- If you want to create manual tests for this subsystem, copy Assets/ManualTests/TemplateSubsystem folder to Assets/ManualTests/foo, where foo is the name of the subsystem that you will be testing.
+- Automated input tests are in a separate package located at https://github.com/Unity-Technologies/com.unity.xr.certinputauto/
+- This repository is pulled into xr.sdk.validation through the Packages/manifest.json file.
+In order to pull in a new test version, you may need to delete the "lock" set of attributes in this file.